MechanicalRabbit/DataKnots.jl/doc/src/queries.md

       │ name       position           salary  rate  │
     ──┼─────────────────────────────────────────────┼
     1 │ JEFFERY A  SERGEANT           101442        │
+    2 │ NANCY A    POLICE OFFICER      80016        │
-    2 │ JAMES A    FIRE ENGINEER-EMT  103350        │
+    3 │ JAMES A    FIRE ENGINEER-EMT  103350        │
-    3 │ LAKENYA A  CROSSING GUARD             17.68 │
+    4 │ LAKENYA A  CROSSING GUARD             17.68 │
     =#

 `Keep()` requires that the parameter is labeled.